 The unbeaten College Football Playoff contenders

-13-0 with a Power Five championship will all but guarantee an invite into the CFP.
-Remember, one loss isn’t necessarily a killer.
-12-1 with a conference championship still likely gets it done.
+Going unbeaten with a Power Five championship will all but guarantee an invite into the College Football Playoff.

 Will it happen?
 Yes.
 The Crimson Tide can afford a loss long the way and still be just fine.
 If it gets to the SEC Championship unbeaten and loses, it’ll still be in.

 Will it happen?
 No. It was a great debut for Karl Dorrell against UCLA, but three of the next four games are on the road including dates at Stanford and USC.

 Will it happen?
 No, but who thought IU would beat both Penn State and Michigan in the same season?
 At Michigan State, at Ohio State, at Ohio State, and home games against Maryland and Purdue … so no.

 Will it happen?
 It’s not crazy.
 The Wisconsin game is at home – if it can even play – and that’s about it.
 Northwestern can absolutely lose on the road to Purdue, Michigan State and/or Minnesota, but this is probably your leader in the Big Ten West race until we know more about the Badgers.

 Will it happen?
 Win out, and the Irish are in – duh.
 However, to get into the College Football Playoff, they can’t lose two games against Boston College, North Carolina and Wake Forest on the road – we’ll blow off the Syracuse game at home – and then Clemson (most likely) in the ACC Championship.

 Ohio State (3-0)

 Will it happen?
 Yeah, and easily.
 The Indiana game is at home, and Michigan is no big deal now, so get by Maryland on the road – as crazy as that sounds – and it’s smooth sailing.